1562 Riots of Toulouse: 1561 Edict of Fontainebleau

 In early 1561 Catherine de' Medici and the boy king stayed at the Palace of Fontainebleau and the confusion of where France was headed regarding religion continued.

 On the one hand, claiming economic concerns, the king's council (ignoring the complaints of Gaspard II de Coligny) dismissed the Scotch guard because they were almost all Protestants including Hamilton, Earl of Arran.
 On the other hand, Catherine's Court was so tolerant of Protestants that it was technically in violation of the law.
 She allowed Protestant preachers to hold prayers and preaching daily within the apartments of any prince who sided with them (even allowing large groups to attend).
 While some Catholic bishops, like Moulin and Marillac, ignored the situation; others Catholic prelates (such as the papal legate) complained loudly.
 A Jesuit at the Court named Maimbourg listed what he saw as abuses, "not only did she [Catherine] allow the ministers to preach in the princes' apartments, where crowds gathered to hear them, while a poor Jacobin [French term for Dominican], who was preaching the Lent sermons in Fontainebleau, was deserted; but she even was present herself with all the Court ladies at the sermons of the Bishop of Valence, who preached openly, in one of the halls in the castle, the new heretical doctrines of Luther and Calvin.
 So sudden and complete was the change that had come over the scene that it seemed the whole Court had become Calvinist.
 Though it was Lent, meat was publicly sold and served on tables.
 No one spoke of going to hear mass, and the young king, who was taken to save appearances, went almost alone.
 The authority of the pope, the worship of saints and images, indulgences, and the ceremonies of the Church were all lightly spoken of as mere superstitions."

 Both Francis, Duke of Guise and Anne de Montmorency were worried that the Royalty were converting to Protestantism.
-They were also faced with demands from the provincial states of the Isle of France that lavish sums which had been given to them by Henry II (who had died in 1559) be returned to help offset national debt.
+They were also faced with demands from the provincial states of the Île de France that lavish sums which had been given to them by Henry II (who had died in 1559) be returned to help offset national debt.
 Drawn together by these mutual concerns they ended their traditional bitter rivalry, and on Easter, April 6, 1561, attended Catholic Mass together.
-Together they formed an alliance with leading military commander Jacques Dalbon, Seigneur de Saint Andre.
+Together they formed an alliance with leading military commander Marshal Saint-André.
 Protestants would later give this partnership the name Triumvirate (likening their violent actions to those of the triumvirs Mark Antony, Octavius, and Lepidus in Ancient Rome).